MarketSquare/robotframework-openapi-libcore/docs/advanced_use.md

 3. The `DTO_MAPPING` "constant" definition / assignment.

 ## The DTO_MAPPING
-When a custom mappings file is used, the OpenApiDriver will attempt to import it and then import `DTO_MAPPING` from it.
+When a custom mappings file is used, the OpenApiLibCore will attempt to import it and then import `DTO_MAPPING` from it.
 For this reason, the exact same name must be used in a custom mappings file (capitilization matters).

 The `DTO_MAPPING` is a dictionary with a tuple as its key and a mappings Dto as its value.